Knee Injuries: Causes and Treatments.

 Diagnosing Knee Injuries

-• X-rays to rule out bone fractures
+• X-rays to rule out fractures

 Treatment Options for Knee Injuries